 When you want to reuse artwork and animation from your project in other scenes, you must create a template from it.
 A template can be seen as a portable scene or package that you can drag inside your project.
 You can open a template and edit it just like any other project.
 If you want modify your templates, you can edit them using the Edit Template command.

-You can create a template using the Timeline view.
+You can create a template from both the Timeline and Node views: